anmolg84/anmolg84/README.md

 I’m passionate about backend architecture, clean code, and building systems that scale.
 Outside of work, I actively participate in hackathons, pursue certifications, and contribute to side projects that keep me learning and growing.

-Let’s connect if you’re building something impactful in the backend or cloud space — or looking for someone who thrives on ownership and delivering robust solutions.
+Let’s connect if you’re building something impactful in the backend or cloud space — or looking for someone who thrives on ownership and delivering robust solutions :)

 ## Key Skills :